MinimalWindowsDev/XamlPreprocessor/README.md

 # XAML Preprocessor

-A preprocessor for WPF XAML files that enables conditional compilation using XML comments, providing functionality similar to C#'s #if preprocessor directives.
+A preprocessor for WPF XAML files that enables conditional compilation using XML comments, providing functionality similar to C#'s `#if...#endif` preprocessor directives.

 ## Features